 4. You are Not Really Stalled

-If you are not losing weight on Atkins, water fluctuations are extremely common, so the scale can vary as much as 5 pounds in a single day.
+If you are not losing weight on Atkins, you need to understand that water fluctuations are extremely common.
+The scale can vary by as much as 5 pounds in a single day.
 This is not body fat, so it's nothing to worry about.